 - 1 C Quinoa- rinsed

-- 1 lb cooked seasoned chicken ( or seared tofu, or cooked garbanzo beans)
+- 1 lb cooked seasoned chicken ( rotisserie chicken, seared tofu, or extra garbanzo beans)

 - 1 lb heirloom tomatoes- halved or diced